 This was followed by the Festival of the 12th FINA World Championships, a major free international festival held the following year.

 He is now in demand from major clients around the country and overseas to undertake arts-based consultancies: project development, reviews, feasibility studies, planning and festival management.
-Recent clients include the Melbourne Festival, Tasmania’s Museum of Old and New Art (MONA), Opera Australia, the Victorian Premier’s Department and the State Theatre Company of South Australia
+Recent clients include the Melbourne Festival, Creative Victoria, Tasmania’s Museum of Old and New Art (MONA), The Australia Council, Opera Australia, the Victorian Premier’s Department, the State Theatre Company of South Australia and multiple local government authorities.

 Andrew Bleby has directed or produced ten different arts festivals, eight of them international and seven of them first editions.
-He was founding Director of Melbourne’s Next Wave Festival in 1985.
+He was founding Director of Melbourne’s Next Wave Festival in 1985 and inaugural Producer of MONA FOMA in 2009.
 In almost all these positions he oversaw all aspects of management, programming and marketing.

 For ten years he was Program Director of the Adelaide Festival Centre, South Australia’s major performing arts complex, producing and presenting a wide array of programs including significant international seasons, subscription series of contemporary dance and world theatre, community and education programs.
 He was a key member of the senior management team at the AFC, managed national tours and was Executive Producer of several major musicals including 42nd Street , The King and I and South Pacific in Australia , New York and Hong Kong .
 He has also produced spectacle, commercial drama and circus shows.